NickyMateev/Line-Clipper/README.md

 ## Notice

-**LineClipper** (also known as **Line Clipper for GitHub** in the Chrome Web Store) is not endorsed by GitHub.
+**LineClipper** (also known as **Line Clipper for GitHub** in the Chrome Web Store/Mozilla's Add-ons site) is not endorsed by GitHub.

-GitHub and Chrome are trademarks of their respective owners.
+GitHub, Chrome and Firefox are trademarks of their respective owners.